McShelby/hugo-theme-relearn/exampleSite/content/dev/contributing/_index.en.md

 Write commit messages in the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format.

-Following is an impomplete list of some of the used conventional commit types.
+Following is an incomplete list of some of the used conventional commit types.
 Be creative.

 | Common     | Feature    | Structure       | Shortcodes  |
 |------------|------------|-----------------|-------------|